Youth Hostels Information

 Forget the old stereotypes - chores, curfews and lights-out are a thing of the past!
 Many YHA hostels in New Zealand are staffed 24 hours, all are professionally cleaned daily and all offer 24 hour guest access.

-Frequently Asked Questions (and their answers!)
+Still have questions?
+Read our Frequently Asked Questions (and their answers!)

 - What are the hostels like?